Standing Statue of Kichijōten: Description

-The shrine that encases the sculpture is composed of seven panels depicting the Four Heavenly Kings and other entities derived from Hindu pantheon: Benzaiten (Saraswati), Taishakuten, Bonten (Brahma), Jikokuten, Zochoten, Komokuten, and Tamonten.
+The shrine that encases the sculpture is composed of seven panels depicting the Four Heavenly Kings and other entities derived from the Hindu pantheon: Benzaiten (Saraswati), Taishakuten, Bonten (Brahma), Jikokuten, Zochoten, Komokuten, and Tamonten.
 The panel depicting Benazaiten is accompanied by four attendants: Kareiteimo (safe childbirth), Kenrojishin (earth), and two male guardians: Hōkentaishō and Shōryōchitaishō.

-The styles of the combined sculpture and shrine combines the artistic styles of the Tang, the Tenpyō period, as well as the more contemporary adaptation of Song dynasty and Kamakura period art.
+The sculpture and shrine combine the artistic styles of the Tang, the Tenpyō period, as well as the more contemporary adaptation of Song dynasty and Kamakura period art.